 Onslow Feed and Grain- HWY 258 Richlands,NC -Only feed store with non-gm beet pulp

-Our recipe is for a 1,000 lb horse at rest or very light work.
+Our recipe is for a 1,000 lb horse at rest or light work.
 Adjust for the individual's needs as you see fit.
-Working horses may require more protein and carbs as will hardkeepers...Hot horses may do best on small amounts of oats.
-During cold weather, more fat and fiber may be required, etc..you get the idea.
+Working horses may require more protein and carbs as will hardkeepers...Hot horses may do best on no or small amounts of oats.
+During cold weather, more fat and fiber may be required for the seniors, etc..you get the idea.

-As always make feed changes slowly over a 2 week period.
+As always make feed changes slowly over a 2-3 week period.
 Some horses may experience some symptoms of detoxing (runny eyes, nose, mild gastric upset, etc.) while making the switch.
 I have seen this most often with horses on soy based feed and those on long-term pharmaceutical medications.
 This is normal and to be expected as toxins are expelled from the body and the GI tract rebalances itself.
 In rare cases,it can be intense.
 Just maintain where you are at in the switch until the discomfort passes and then slowly continue with the changes.If it becomes severe seek veterinary advice.
-Also, if you're feeding the alfalfa with a pelleted feed during the change, your horse may become "hot" due to the excess protein.
-The protein level in alfalfa is 15% to 17% while most pelleted feeds are 10% to 12% protein.
+Also, if you're feeding the tim/alfalfa cubes with a processed pelleted feed during the change, your horse may become a bit "hot" due to the excess protein.
+The protein level in tim/alfalfa is 15% to 17% while most pelleted feeds are 10% to 12% protein.
 So, go slowly and adjust accordingly for each individual.
-Overall, try to keep the alfalfa portion around 2/3 of the total ration and the other ingredients about 1/3 of the ration.
-Again, there will be exceptions to this so always adjust the amounts based on the individual's needs.
+Overall, try to keep the tim/alfalfa portion around 2/3 of the total ration and the other ingredients about 1/3 of the ration.
+Again, there will be exceptions (hardkeepers, hardworkers) to this so always adjust the amounts based on the individual's needs.

 When buying good hay for a natural diet, remember quality and variety are key.
 The more variety, the more nutrients.
 We use an alfalfa mixed grass to ensure all of their nutritional needs are fulfilled.
 The reason we use 1/3 of the label amount for the vitamins is because the alfalfa and other feeds are full of natural minerals and vitamins that are easily absorbed by the body.
 My rowdy thoroughbreds became quite full of themselves on the regular amount so we cut back.
-This food has everything they need and our horses are thriving on it.
-I use the vitamin/mineral supplement to fill in any possible holes in our feeding program (and for my peace of mind, I'm a bit "OCD" about my herd!).Our area is selenium diificient so supplementation is needed.
+I use the vitamin/mineral supplement to fill in any possible holes in our feeding program .Our area is selenium defficient so supplementation is needed.

-**PLZ feed HIGH QUALITY HAY with this feed .It is the MOST important part of this diet.Without it your horse will not thrive as he should.I do NOT consider local coastal or orchard grass high quality.The coastal is mostly fiber with few nutrients/protien and the orchard does not have enough protien/ minerals and has too much sugar.**
+**PLZ feed HIGH QUALITY HAY with this feed .It is the MOST important part of this diet.Without it your horse will not thrive as he should.I do NOT consider local coastal or just orchard grass high quality.The coastal is mostly fiber with few nutrients/protien and the orchard does not have enough protien/ minerals and has more sugar than I like.I strongly suggest a good mixed grass with light alfalfa.**

 I also suggest everyone adds a good pre, probiotic and enzyme supplement to their horses' diet.
 We use Equine-Zyme by Earth Song Ranch for our herd.There is a link on our Resources page and some additional info follows.